Skip to navigation Skip to content

 Reciprocal Health Care Agreements (RHCA) claims where claimant has left the country

-• claimant has an RHCA entitlement, and
+• an RHCA entitlement, and

-• has already left the country
+• already left Australia

 Radiation oncology

-If any errors are keyed during the processing:
+If errors are keyed during processing:

-• an incorrect benefit is paid, and
+• an incorrect benefit may be paid, and

-• a latter day adjustment is needed
+• a latter day adjustment may be needed

 See Processing radiation oncology.